orlovtsu/orlovtsu.github.io/university_majors/README.md

 ### 1. The Distribution of majors by category:
 ![Distribution of majors by category](/university_majors/images/fig0.png)

-The total number of majors displayed in dataset is 172 grouped into 16 groups, but, as we can see, the distribution between the engineering, scientific or humanitarian majors is not uniform.
+The total number of majors displayed in the dataset is 172 grouped into 16 groups, but, as we can see, the distribution between the engineering, scientific or humanitarian majors is not uniform.

+The next interesting question to understand,
-### 2. There is interesting question to understand what is employment rate by major and salary distribution by majors?
+### 2. What is the employment rate by major and salary distribution by majors?

-Unemployment rate by major category:
+Unemployment rate by major category can help to understand chances to find a job after graduation.
+If anyone who makes a choice about a future field of study has a doubt it can be useful for that.

 ![Unemployment rate by major category](/university_majors/images/fig1.png)

 Median salary by major category: